-During the year, the company recognised a total share-based payment expense of £nil (2020: £nil).
+During the year, the company recognised a total share-based payment expense of £nil (2021: £nil).
 The fair value of options granted on 5 February 2018 was calculated using a Black Scholes pricing model.
-The fair value of the warrants granted during the year in relation to the issue of ordinary shares (note 13) was calculated using a Black Scholes pricing model.
+The fair value of the warrants granted during the prior year in relation to the issue of ordinary shares was calculated using a Black Scholes pricing model.
 The valuation model inputs included the company's share price of 1.75p, risk free rate of 0.10% and volatility of 37.25%.
-The fair value has not been included in the financial statements as it is immaterial.